StevenLomon/CS50-final-project/README.md

 So to recap, after a lot of manual experimentation (this is what you would usually use GridSearchCV or something for haha) and reflection on user experience, I decided to go for 320 for my MaxLabel parameter and 35 for my MinConfidence parameter

 And with THAT, the project was a wrap :)

+Edit: When I was recording the showcase of the problem, I did do one final change in refactoring the Rekognition code so that we don't have to create a new Rekognition object every time the get_rekognition_data function is called

 http://istherearubberduckinthisimage.com/ is available!
 I'm buying that!! :D